thindil/steamsky/bin/doc/MODDING.md

 * Option 'everything' means to log each debug message to a file.
 At this moment this means information about loading game data (ships/recipes/items/modules) and also some combat data.
 This option may be useful to check that the data of new/added items, etc is correct.
-Additionally its spawns debug menu for modifying the game data.
+Additionally, its spawns debug menu for modifying the game data.
 * Option 'combat' means to log debug messages only from combat.
 * Option 'menu' spawns only debug menu after starting the game for modifying the